christos99/9432_Christos_Chrysikos_B/README.md

 ### 3.(CPU CLOCK = 2GHz)

 When we run the simualtion with cpu-clock = 2GHz we see that the system.clk_domain.clock = 1000 but the cpu_cluster.clk_domain.clock = 500.
-If we increase the cpu-clock=4GHz then cpu_cluster.clk_domain.clock= 250 so I suppose that whatever the CPU clock cycle is in GHz it is two or in the last case four times faster than the systems clock.
+If we increase the cpu-clock=4GHz then cpu_cluster.clk_domain.clock= 250 so I suppose that whatever the CPU clock cycle is in GHz it is two or in the last case four times faster than the system clock.
+System clock is defined as the speed of the system that does not include the CPU such as the memory and the caches.
 * **SIM_SECONDS**
   * 1GHz(average) = 0.2740086s [spec_results_1GHz](https://github.com/christos99/9432_Christos_Chrysikos_B/blob/main/Files/CPI%20-%20Results-All/RESULTS_1_2_4_GHz/spec_results_1GHz-latest-all.txt)
   * 2GHz(average) = 0.1788366s [spec_results_2GHz](https://github.com/christos99/9432_Christos_Chrysikos_B/blob/main/Files/CPI%20-%20Results-All/RESULTS_1_2_4_GHz/spec_results_2GHz-default.txt)